bollu/bollu.github.io/README.txt

 - See that this allows us to reduce the number of occurrences of `l`.
 If we keep doing this, we get the empty set with `\/` as the monoidal operation, forcing us to conclude `False`.

+#### Termination

+- At each step, we introduce a new clause, but the clause has one fewer literal.
+- So we decrease on the number of literals this clause can resolve with.

+#### Soundness
+- First node that the resolution rule is sound, in that it only infers correct clauses.
+- See that we need to prove only one rule: `(X | A) & (!X | B) = (A & B)`, which can be proven by e.g. truth table.
+- So if resolution finds a contradiction, the original set of cluases did have a contradiction.

+### Completeness

+- We need to show that if resolution did not find a contradiction, then a model exists (the set of clauses was consistent)
+- Suppose resolution saturates, and did not find a contradiction.
+- Then we claim that in this saturated set, every literal `L` either occurs as all positive, or all negative, or does not occur.
+- If this is true, then clearly we have a model: for every +ve literal, assign true, for every pure -ve literal, assign false, for a literal that does not occur, assign it whichever.
+- Suppose the claim is not true.
+Then a literal L occurs in some clause C as +ve, and in another clause C' as negative.
+- This means that C, C' can be resolved to get a new clause!
+- But this cannot be, since we assumed that the set of clauses was saturated.

 # Completeness for first order logic
 - This requires soundness to have been established before.